Is your cat destructive, loud, aggressive, overweight or just plain lazy? Try an interactive cat toy to keep your cat active and prevent boredom.

 Wands come in all shapes and sizes, so choose the style that best suits your cat's size and play habits.
 Some wands use feathers or ribbons that can easily detach during playtime, so make sure your cat isn’t trying to eat any of these pieces.

-Wands, like the Mad Cat Cookies and Milk Wand, are great for fast high-energy playtime, and it encourages physical activity in you too.
+Wands, like the Mad Cat Cookies and Milk Wand, are great for fast high-energy playtime, and they encourage physical activity in you, too.
 A half-hour of intense wand play will have you and your kitty ready for a catnap.
 We recommend trying a couple of styles to see which ones really catch your cat’s attention.

-You can look for wands that make crinkle or rattling noises to really get your cat excited.
-It's important to let your cat win sometimes too.
+You can look for wands that make crinkling or rattling noises to really get your cat excited.
+It's important to let your cat win sometimes, too.
 It can be frustrating in they never catch their prey, so occasionally allowing your cat to snag the bait will help them feel like the fierce hunters that they are.

 Fetch and Chase Toys